z-adams/SUpipeline/manual.md

 represent the various attributes of the simulation inputs.
 They are detailed in comments with examples provided around lines 70 and 130.

+- [ ] What is the product of run_penelope()?
+It would be helpfult to have an option to generate file?

 When penelope.py is called, it will do its work in the current working directory (cwd).
 By default, this is where the script was called from.